XXXYUPuzhi/brain_constrained_transformer/README.md

 2.  **Brain-AI Alignment:** We hypothesize that constrained models will develop internal representations more aligned with biological neural activity, verified via **Representational Similarity Analysis (RSA)** and **Single-Neuron Encoding Models**.
 3.  **Bidirectional Interpretability:** By clustering the model's internal states, we aim to discover data-driven behavioral strategy modules that serve as novel labels to reinterpret primate behavior.

+> **Note:** This project is currently under active development.
+The codebase is being refined to support advanced modularity and hierarchical processing.

 ---

 ## 🏗 Model Architecture